How to Fix Door Seal Leaking Cold Air on Maytag MFI2570FEZ (French Door)

 Step 6: Close the Door and Check Alignment

-Close the door gently and look at the gasket contact surface all the way around — it should contact the cabinet frame evenly with no visible gaps or folds.
+Close the door gently and inspect the gasket contact surface all the way around—it should contact the cabinet frame evenly with no visible gaps or folds.
 If you notice any section that sticks out or does not lie flat, press it back into the channel using your fingers or a flathead screwdriver handle.
 Allow the gasket to rest closed for one hour before the final test to let it conform to the frame shape.

 Step 7: Plug In and Verify the Repair